Skip to Main Content

 4.2 Create a course structure and add content and activities to your NILE course

-You can create a course structure by using content containers, in particular, learning modules and folders.
+You can create a course structure by using content containers, in particular, learning modules and folders:

-Once you have a structure in place, you can then create and add content to your course.
+Once you have a structure in place, you can then create and add content to your course:

 As well as providing high-quality resources for your students, it is also important to devise activities which encourage your students to engage with those resources and with the theories, practices and ideas they encounter.
-More information about this is provided by Learning and Teaching Enhancement: Active Blended Learning.
+More information about this is provided by Learning and Teaching Enhancement:

 4.3 Copy content from your old NILE course into your new NILE course